josefglatz/cropvariantsbuilder/README.md

 You can rely on the default CropVariants.yaml of `EXT:cropvariantsbuilder` while modifying it to meet the demands of your specific project with the example shown above.
+And of course, you can import any other YAML file.
+You don't have to rely on the default CropVariants.yaml if the resulting YAML file includes a configuration for every necessary part.

 ---